Battle of Czarnowo: Battle

 Morand's division assembled on the island, Friant's troops were slightly farther north at the village of Pomiechowo, and Gudin's soldiers held a bridgehead to the west near Modlin.
 At 7:00 PM Morand deployed his troops into three columns, each headed by one battalion.
-Supported by artillery firing canister, the French voltigeur (light) companies boated across the Wkra.
-The voltigeurs took covering positions on the east bank while engineers quickly built three bridges.
+Supported by artillery firing canister and well deployed smoke screens, the French voltigeur (light) companies were ferried across the Wkra by Guard Sailors.
+The voltigeurs took covering positions on the east bank while pontonniers of both the engineer corps and Sailors of the Guard quickly built three bridges.
 Once the bridges were completed, Morand's troops swarmed across.
 The 17th Light Infantry Regiment and three squadrons of cavalry were among the first units across.
 General of Brigade Claude Petit led a task force from Gudin's division across the bridge nearest the Bug-Narew and moved up the Wkra's east bank.
 Morand's attack was a success and the Russians were quickly hustled out of their positions on the east bank.